CloudCannon/Academy/_posts/2017-02-07-install-jekyll-on-os-x.md

 ![Terminal](/images/tutorials/mac-install/terminal.png)

-We need to install "Command Line Tools" which gives us access to commonly used tools, utilities, and compilers such as make and GCC.
+We need to install "Command Line Tools" which gives us access to commonly used tools, utilities, and compilers such as make and GCC:

 {% raw %}
 ~~~bash